DOWLOAD LINK http://turbobit.net/i2ddhdnostop.html

 </Style>

-Now pay attention to how templating and styling turns a boring Listbox
+Now pay attention to how templating and styling turns a boring Listbox into an exciting, colorful game board:

 Figure 6: How I managed to transform a Silverlight Listbox into the game board through Styles and templating.